nsfmc/generic-cx-content/05.essays/60.comments/essay.md

-title: the fifth kind of comment
+title: comments of the fifth kind
 -
 metadesc: sure, you've seen good comments, bad comments, api comments, even some other mysterious fourth comment, but have you seen comments of the fifth kind?
 -
 content:

-This morning while listening to [edge cases](http://edgecasesshow.com/111-here-be-dragons-style-comments.html), i was tickled to hear [wolf](http://twitter.com/rentzsch) talk about comments and how, as he's aged, he prefers really only two flavors of comments, API Comments/Documentation and [here be dragons](http://en.wikipedia.org/wiki/Here_be_dragons) comments.
+The other day while listening to [edge cases](http://edgecasesshow.com/111-here-be-dragons-style-comments.html), i was tickled to hear [wolf](http://twitter.com/rentzsch) talk about comments and how, as he's aged, he prefers really only two flavors of comments, API Comments/Documentation and [here be dragons](http://en.wikipedia.org/wiki/Here_be_dragons) comments.
 But sadly, he didn't mention the kind of comments i'm going to talk about here.

-To begin, he cites [this gem](http://en.wikipedia.org/wiki/Best_coding_practices#Commenting) of a quote:
+To begin, he cites [this gem](http://en.wikipedia.org/wiki/Best_coding_practices#Commenting) from wikipedia:

 >Due to time restrictions or enthusiastic programmers who want immediate results for their code, commenting of code often takes a back seat.